evasivesoftware/PrettyPress/readme.txt

 PrettyPress provides you with a live preview of how your post will look on the front end of the site, as you type.
 It uses some little javascript and jQuery hacks to do this - Bigger posts may be plagued by performance issues.
 This is an issue to be worked on in the near future.

+##Markdown composition

+PrettyPress allows users to compose in Markdown mode for speedy writing and excellent html conversion.

 == Installation ==